https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_2_Intro_to_Kubernetes/README.md

 <details>
 <summary> <i>Troubleshooting: Please click here if you're getting errors with these commands. </i></summary>

-Some learner reported prompts about driver errors and thus, they can't make Virtualbox the VM engine.
-If you also run into the same issue and can't resolve it, you can just fallback to Docker:
+Some learners reported prompts about driver errors and thus, they can't make Virtualbox the VM driver when launching Minikube.
+In case you run into the same issue and can't resolve it, you can just fallback to Docker:

 ```
 minikube start --mount=True --mount-string="C:/tmp:/var/tmp" --vm-driver=docker